Skip to main content

 CVE Lite CLI stands out when you want:

-• a narrower, easier-to-understand tool built specifically around JS/TS dependency workflows
+• a tool built specifically around JS/TS dependency workflows, not a general-purpose multi-ecosystem scanner

-• a more approachable local workflow for everyday developers
+• a more approachable local workflow with clear prioritization and a top-priority fix callout

-• a more explicit local advisory DB workflow for offline or restricted environments
+• a more explicit offline advisory DB workflow for restricted or air-gapped environments

 CVE Lite CLI vs Snyk CLI